Why Programme Cultures Neutralise Design

 The paper identifies a blank space in the design literature: despite all the talk of design as socially transformative practice, there are almost no tools or frameworks for helping designers handle the psychodynamic impacts of this work - the idealisation, projection, splitting, and blame that are predictable features of design practice in contested institutional contexts.
 The Systems Engagements series develops this psychodynamic apparatus in more detail - from Bion's basic assumptions in co-creation workshops to the BART framework and countertransference as the designer's primary instrument for reading what the system is projecting.
 Design research needs, as the paper argues, to help practitioners "depersonalise the impact of our design work upon ourselves as careworkers".

-All of this enables us to connect the entire diagnostic argument to a practical, personal concern - Von Busch's Realdesign propositions are about developing power literacy.
-Tonkinwise's critique is about recognising the political inheritance of design tools.
-Kimbell's institutional logics are about understanding the structural channels.
-But without the psychodynamic layer, these all remain intellectual exercises.
+Without the psychodynamic layer, the other critiques remain intellectual exercises.
 The "Service Design Jesus" pattern is what makes the critique felt - it's the lived experience of what happens when a designer enters a programme-led culture with even humble materialist or envisionary intentions and meets all the dynamics the literature describes.

 NPM governance selects against design